ahmedanees-m/tale-linker-design/README.md

 - **Conditional assembly engineering** (ensuring catalytic domains are positioned only at target-bound configurations)
 - **Avoidance of steric clashes** between TALE superhelices and effector domains

-The framework was developed to support [GENESIS](link-to-paper-when-live), a program to design de novo DNA-modifying enzymes, but applies broadly to any TALE-fusion system.
+The framework was developed to support [GENESIS](link-to-paper-when-live), a program for designing de novo DNA-modifying enzymes, but it applies broadly to any TALE-fusion system.

 ---